roymacdonald/ofBook/chapters/events/chapter.md

         cout << "new ofEvent : "<< i << endl;
     }

-    B myBInstance;//This is the instance of B that we want to listen to.
+    EventSender myEventSenderInstance;//This is the instance of EventSender that we want to listen to.

     // anything else that this class need for working.